 Maybe due to their performing arts background and their early entrance into the limelight, Chasing Grace play as if to a massive crowd, even in this tiny venue.
 They are attention grabbing energy-bubbles, making a great show of brow-mopping and immense surprise at any applause they get.
 It would be easy to say, from their people-pleasing approach and tender age, that Chasing Grace are getting too big for their boots.
 But a combination of luck, ability to make contacts, and Grace’s searing talent means that this band do have the potential for mass appeal.
 They are so fully prepared for their encore that they forget to even make a proper show of leaving the stage.
 Just as well, it is the best part of the gig, a mash-up of Goulding’s Goodness Gracious and their own work.
 Once this crowd-pleasing partnership let go of the shirt-tails of their musical influences and find their own path, they’re set for a great run.

 Chasing Grace are at The Social every Monday in February.
-For further information about the band and future events visit here.
+For further information and future events visit Chasing Grace’s website here.

 Watch the video for Trust here: